Data Import and Export#

 generators.csv, storage_units.csv), then a CSV for each

 loads-p_set.csv).
 Then run

-Note that is is NOT necessary to add every single column, only those where values differ from the defaults listed in Components.
+It is not necessary to add every single column, only those where values differ from the defaults listed in Components.
 All empty values/columns are filled with the defaults.

 The network can be exported as a folder of csv files with